 Situated in the very heart of Europe, Hungary is a nation of just over ten million people.
 The country has an extraordinary wealth of thermal spas, and a beautiful capital, Budapest.

 In the outlying country, gorgeous Baroque towns stand alongside ancient castles and fortresses.
 Explore the Transdanubia region and visit Lake Balaton, one of central Europe's largest lakes (known as 'the Hungarian Sea').

 Equally stunning are the thickly forested Northern Uplands, and the beguiling landscape of the vast Great Plain, not to mention some of the grandest stretches of the romantic Danube River.

-A Budapest city break will give you a chance to experience this wonderful city that is split into two.
+A Budapest will give you a chance to experience this wonderful city that is split into two.
 On the east side of the River Danube there is the largely flat area of Pest and on the west-bank is the hillier region of Buda, both of which were united in 1873 to form the vibrant capital that exists today.

 Hungary's music is typified by traditional folk and the classical music of world-renowned composers such as Liszt, Dohnányi, Bartók, Kodály, and Rózsa.

 The country also boasts many celebrated contemporary classical composers, including György Ligeti, György Kurtág, Péter Eötvös and Zoltán Jeney.

 Throughout history, bathing and spa tourism plays a key role in Hungary's culture.

 There are around 450 public baths and 1,500 thermal springs in Hungary, and thermal water is found in over 80% of the country.
 In Budapest, spa culture has a 2,000 year history, with a rich supply of thermal water.